Stelbloom/Applicant-Classifier/README.md

 Real hiring data isn't evenly distributed — most applicants clear the interview bar, fewer are a strong match, and very few are the best possible fit.
 This project includes an imbalanced dataset and demonstrates two standard techniques for handling it: SMOTE (synthetic oversampling) and class-weight balancing, both applied correctly so the test set always reflects reality.

+Feature Engineering: Using TF-IDF Vectorizer.

+Model Evaluation: Evaluated using Precision, Recall, and F1-Score to handle class imbalances in applicants data.

+Hyperparameter Tuning: GridSearchCV

 ## Getting started

 ```bash